FACILITY HOURS: Monday-Thursday – 10:00am-3:00pm

 Outing

 Start your weekend off on the right foot!
 Every month we will plan a breakfast outing to a different local restaurant.
-This month join a group of senior center friends at Pangea in Waconia at 8am for a delicious breakfast or cup of coffee.
+This month join a group of senior center friends at Bakery on Main in Waconia at 10am for a delicious breakfast or cup of coffee.
 We’ll do the planning and then breakfast is on you!

 Start your weekend off on the right foot!
 Every month we will plan a breakfast outing to a different local restaurant.
-This month join a group of senior center friends at Egg-Cetera in Waconia at 8am for a delicious breakfast or cup of coffee.
+This month join a group of senior center friends at Molly’s (formerly St. Boni Bistro) at 11am for a delicious brunch or cup of coffee.
 We’ll do the planning and then breakfast is on you!

 Nutrition Presentation